 Your Life’s Expenses Bucket

-The life’s expenses bucket is where you’ll put all the rest of your income.
+You’ll put all the rest of your income in the life’s expenses bucket.
 The percentage will vary based on how much you put into your investment bucket and how much you put into your charity bucket.
-The percentage left over for the life’s expenses bucket will be anywhere from 40% – 60%.
+The percentage remaining for the life’s expenses bucket will be 40% – 60%.

-This can certainly be the most difficult bucket of them all.
-It requires simplification, and that is possible.
-Completely possible.
+This can be the most difficult bucket of them all.
+It requires simplification, and that is doable.

 It’s All About Your Mindset